pegaz/go-tmpl/README.md

 # go-tmpl
 ### Textual template generator written in Go

-It enables to generate text files using templates (using text/template package) and CSV file as a source for a data.
+It enables to generate text files with templates (using text/template package) and CSV file as a source for a data.

 **go-tmpl** uses [template engine](https://golang.org/pkg/text/template/) from a **golang** standard library.